aquivere/taskit/README.md

 Additional features include settings to toggle between light and dark mode within the app, having the app personalised with your name, and the number of regular tasks being provided on the screen.  <br /> [INSERT VIDEO CLIP] <br />

 ## 🚀 Launch
 This application is not currently published on the Apple App Store.
+To run it, please git clone this repo and open it in Xcode.
+A simulator is available to run the program on, as if it were to be run on a phone.

 To run it on a phone, a Macbook with Xcode, and an iPhone are required.
-Please follow these instructions:
+There is a chance of issues occurring during the process, due to the bundle identifier and the signing & capabilities.
+However, if you wish to proceed, please follow these instructions:
 1. Git clone this repo and open it in Xcode.
 In ToDoList's "Signing & Capabilities", you may need to change your team to your own Apple account.
 2. Connect iPhone to laptop through USB.
 3. In the Product tab, choose Destination and set it to your iPhone.